 External ocular infections caused by adenoviruses are among the most common eye infections worldwide, affecting millions of people every year.
 EKC is a serious and contagious eye infection caused by adenoviruses that can lead to sight impairment for a long time after the acute phase.
 Both the cornea and the conjunctiva are affected and the disease is very painful in the acute phase.
 EKC occurs all over the world but is most common in densely populated areas in Asia, where the disease is considered to be a major health problem.
 Between 20 and 50 percent of those affected suffer sight impairment that can persist for months and in some cases for several years.
 Sporadic outbreaks occur as epidemics in many regions.
 Currently there are no drugs against EKC and the persons affected thus get no treatment.

-For more information about PULS (Partners for Development Investments in Life Sciences) visit www.pulsinvest.se.
+For more information about PULS (Partners for Development Investments in Life Sciences, P.U.L.S. b) visit www.pulsinvest.se.

 For more information, please contact: